lingpipe/sandbox/hierAnno/trunk/READ_ME.txt

 The Java programs may be compiled and run through ant in the usual way.
 Compiling the javadoc will provide API level advice.
 The command package has information on running the estimators from the command line.
+The sample ant tasks should run out of the box.

 R/BUGS